castits/TripleHelix/Manuale-Tecnico-Front-End.md

 Additionally, the frontend prioritizes user experience (UX) by implementing intuitive navigation, visually engaging elements, and accessibility features to ensure seamless interaction for all users, including individuals with disabilities.
 Features like ARIA attributes, descriptive `alt` text for images, and `title` attributes for interactive elements demonstrate a strong commitment to inclusivity.
 Users can also contact Cascina Caccia directly via dedicated forms and clear call-to-action buttons.

+To enhance visibility and ranking on search engines, SEO best practices such as structured data using JSON-LD have been implemented.

 ---

 ## **Technologies Used**